Today, on average, 70 percent of the buying decision is made before a prospect talks to a company1. Yep, 70 percent.

 But if you go back 10 or 20 years, this was not the case.
 All the information about buying, selling or managing real estate, back then, was inside the four walls of a real estate office.
 People had to call you if they wanted answers to their questions.
 Today, they simply ‘Google’ it.

-According to Google search data, up to 10 million Australians search for the answers to real estate related questions every month.
+According to Google search data, 8 million Australians search for the answers to real estate related questions every month.

 - “How can I advertise on realestate.com.au without an agent”